 The Carrera S and 4S models use a turbocharged flat-six with 444bhp – 30bhp more than the 991 generation.

-If you pick the Sport Chrono Pack (which has launch control), 0.2 seconds can be shaved off the launch sprints of either.
-Top speeds are rated at 191mph for the S and 190 for the 4S.
-If you’re bothered, Porsche also claims that the S and 4S models can get up to 31.7mpg and 31.4mpg respectively.
+If you pick the Sport Chrono Pack (which has launch control), 0.2 seconds can be shaved off the launch sprints of either launch model.
+Top speeds are rated at 191mph for the S (190mph for the Cabriolet) and 190mph for the 4S (188mph for the Cabriolet).
+If you’re bothered, Porsche also claims that the S and 4S models can get up to 31.7mpg and 31.4mpg respectively in coupe form.

 Tell me about the interior

 On the centre console, physical toggle switches control the climate control and infotainment menus and sit just ahead of a simple oblong gear selector.
-A solitary cupholder now features in the centre, as does the electric parking brake switch – moved away from the underneath the lighting switchgear in the previous generation.
+A solitary cupholder now features in the centre, as does the electric parking brake switch – moved away from underneath the lighting switchgear in the previous generation.
 And yes, you still need a key of sorts to fire the thing up.

 Porsche purists, don’t fear – the analogue central rev counter is still here with some recessed detailing.
 It is, however, flanked by two digital screens that show speed, drive mode, navigation information and more.

 Surely there’s some new tech?

 You bet.
 The infotainment system is permanently connected, with swarm data from online navigation letting you know of traffic situations on the road ahead.
 A new Wet mode is standard, which uses the car’s computers to detect water and slippery conditions, prepares the car’s drive systems and warns the driver accordingly.